henon/GitSharp/README.txt

-== Git# ==
+== Git# --> Git for .NET ==
+... a native Windows version of the fast & free open source version control system

+Git# is the most advanced C# implementation of git for Windows and the .NET framework.
+It is aimed to be fully compatible to the original git for linux and can be used as stand alone command line application (potentially replacing msysGit) or as library for windows applications such as gui frontends or plugins for IDEs.

 Git# is released under the BSD license.
 It is derived from the Java version jgit.
-Please refer to the LICENSE.txt files for the complete license, and please refer to the individual source file header to determine which license covers it.
+Please refer to the LICENSE.txt files for the complete license, and please refer to the individual source file header to determine who contributed.

+For more info check out the Git# website at http://www.eqqon.com/index.php/GitSharp

 == WARNINGS / CAVEATS   ==

 - Symbolic links are not supported because Windows does not directly support them.
   Such links could be damaged.